vitoriapostaimartins/COMP3522_Assignment1_A01080450_A01170735/readme.md

     4 - Back to main menu
   ```
 - [ ] **Notifications**
-  - Enum to store message types
+  - [ ] Enum to store message types
+  - [ ] Perform check after transaction to see if warning or notification should be issued
-  - notify if exceed budget category
+    - [ ] Notify if exceed budget category
          - polite or rude message
-  - warning if exceed a % of budget
+    - [ ] Warning if exceed a % of budget
       - Angel: >90%
       - Troublemaker: >70%
       - Rebel: >50%
+    - [ ] Print list of transactions
+        - After warning that they are close to exceeding budget for a category
+        - After notification that they have exceeded budget for a category
 - [ ] **Lockout - Budget**
   - for Troublemaker and Rebel
-  - lock out from recording transactions (i.e. spending money)
+  - [ ] Lock out from recording transactions (i.e. spending money)
     - Troublemaker: if exceed >120%
     - Rebel: if exceed >100%
-  - notify via console message
+  - [ ] Notify via console message
-  - deny attempts at recording transactions in affected budget
+  - [ ] Deny attempts at recording transactions in affected budget
 - [ ] **Lockout - Account (Rebel)**
     - exceed budget in 2+ categories = lock out from account